justinmahar/openai-ext/README.md

 ## Overview

-This project extends OpenAI's API to support stream chat completions on the client.
+This project extends OpenAI's API to support stream chat completions on both the server (Node.js) and client (browser).

-> Note: This is an unofficial working solution until OpenAI adds client streaming support.
+> Note: This is an unofficial working solution until OpenAI adds streaming support.
 This issue is being tracked here: [How to use stream: true? #18](https://github.com/openai/openai-node/issues/18).

 ### Features include:

-- **💻 Support for streaming chat completions on the client**
+- **💻 Support for streaming chat completions**
-  - Easy to use API extension for chat completion stream support on the client.
+  - Easy to use API extension for chat completion stream support.
 - **⚙️ Easy to configure**
   - Dead simple configuration for API key and stream handlers.
+- **🌎 Works in both server (Node.js) and client (browser) environments**
+  - Stream completions in either environment: Node.js or in the browser!
 - **🛑 Support for stopping completions**
   - Simply call `abort()` on the returned XHR to stop the completion.